 Ingredients

-- 4 cups flour (I use a combo of all-purpose flour and Spelt flour, but feel free to only use all-purpose flour) 500 grams
+- 4 cups flour (I use a combo of unbleached all-purpose flour and Spelt flour, but feel free to use all-purpose flour only) 500 grams

 - 2 cups coconut sugar (you can use pure cane sugar, if preferred) 305 grams